-26. Interest in joint operations
+25. Interest in joint operations

-The Group has a 50% interest in KSJV Unincorporated and KSJV Australia Pty Ltd, both of which have been dormant for the period.
+During the year the Group had a 50% interest in KSJV Unincorporated and KSJV Australia Pty Ltd, both of which were dormant for the period.
 These joint arrangements are accounted for as joint operations.
+Subsequent to the year end the Joint Venture Agreement and Shareholder Agreement in respect of these entities have been terminated by mutual consent.

-The Group's share of the underlying assets and liabilities as at 30 June 2021 and 2020 and revenues and expenses of the joint operations for the year ended 30 June 2021 and 2020, which are proportionally consolidated in the consolidated financial statements, is as follows:
+The Group's share of the underlying assets and liabilities as at 30 June 2022 and 2021 and revenues and expenses of the joint operations for the year ended 30 June 2022 and 2021, which are proportionally consolidated in the consolidated financial statements, are not material.